 With its storied history of whaling, wealth, and water, it’s no wonder that Nantucket Island is home to many ghost stories.
 Whether you’re a believer in supernatural happenings or not, Nantucket offers fun stories to entertain, spook, and intrigue you!
-Whether their hauntings are fictional or real, estates that line Nantucket’s streets have long and fascinating histories.
+Whether their hauntings are fictional or real, estates that line Nantucket’s streets have long and fascinating histories, including the original Nantucket Ghost Walk and rumors of old haunted buildings.

 Nantucket Island is 30 miles off the coast of Massachusetts, comfortably set apart from the mainland.
 The island’s name is derived from an Algonquin word meaning “far-away land.”
-The island is also known as the “Gray Lady of the Sea”.
+The island is also known as the “Gray Lady of the Sea.”
 This haunting moniker was coined by sailors who named it for the fog that swept in quickly, leaving the island and its coastline cloaked in a quiet, otherworldly mist of thick fog.
-Nantucket’s historic lighthouses have warned sailors off of rocks in heavy winds and waves, though not all sailors survived the gales, leading to a number of maritime ghost stories as well.
+Nantucket’s historic lighthouses have warned sailors off of rocks in heavy winds and waves.
+Unfortunately, not all sailors survived the gales, leading to several maritime ghost stories as well.

 Explore the Jared Coffin House